Daemon-Macklin/ToDoListApp/README.md

 ## Logging in and Signing up
-To sign up just input a name and password into the name and password text boxes and press the sign up, this will create your user object.
+To sign up just input a name and password into the name and password text boxes and press the sign up button, this will create your user object.
 Then by pressing the log in button you will be logged into the app.
-If you don't need to sign up put your name and password in to the text boxes and press log in.
+If you don't need to sign up put your name and password into the text boxes and press log in.
 To Log out, simply press the log out button.

 ## Storing Data